Deng Zhaoxiang: Life

 After returning to China in 1934, he served successively as commander of a naval torpedo unit, staff officer at the second naval fleet command, and director of training at the Guizhou Tongzi Naval Academy.
 In 1945, he served as the captain of the Changzhi warship, and in 1948 as the captain of the largest cruiser Chongqing of the Republic of China Navy.

-In February 1949, Deng Zhaoxiang led the officers and sailors of the Chongqing to mutiny, defecting to the Chinese Communist Party.
-He was appointed by Mao Zedong as the captain of the cruiser Chongqing of the Chinese People's Liberation Army Navy, as well as principal of the An Donghai naval school.
+In February 1949, the crew of the Chongqing mutinied, with Deng originally being against the mutiny, but quickly relented, and the ship defected to the Chinese Party of China.
+He was appointed by Mao Zedong as the captain of the cruiser Chongqing of the Chinese People's Liberation Army Navy, as well as principal of the Andong Naval School.